-HOW TO IDENTIFY YOUR SNOWMOBILE
+HOW TO IDENTIFY YOUR SNOWMOBILE.

 The main components of your snowmobile (engine, track and frame) are identified by different serial numbers.
-It may sometimes become necessary to locate these numbers for warranty purposes or to trace your snowmobile in the event of loss.
+It may sometimes become necessary to locate these numbers for warranty purposes or to trace your snowmobile in the event of theft or loss.

 NOTE: We strongly recommend that you take note of all the serial numbers on your vehicle and supply them to your insurance company.
-It will surely help in the event your snowmobile is stolen.